Pete Rates the Propositions

 Denial of Unemployment Benefits for Released Working Prisoners - No

-Prop 194 is overkill, like using an atomic bomb to swat a fly.
-Yes, it's a shame that the employers of prison inmates pay too much for unemployment insurance.
+Yes, it's a shame that employers of prison inmates pay too much for unemployment insurance.
 But this would give employers an undeserved windfall while compromising everybody's safety.

 Quixotic crusades